Tyreik-917/Escape_Room/README.md

 ***
 ## Project Description
 Its a Puzzle Escape room.
 4 Levels, Each level has puzzles that need to be completed in order to go on to the next level.
+RESOLUTION NEEDS TO BE SET TO 1920 BY 1080
 ***
 ## GUI Design
 ### Initial Design